Translate English video to Hindi | Fast, accurate AI | HeyGen

 Yes, you can create accurate Hindi subtitles and export them as SRT or VTT files, or embed them directly into your video.
 This helps your content stay accessible across platforms where viewers rely heavily on on-screen captioning.

-Can I export just the Hindi text without generating a full video?
+Can I export only the Hindi text without generating a full video?

 Yes, you can export Hindi transcripts or subtitle files separately.
 This is helpful for reusing the text in documentation, training materials, or platforms that require subtitles to be uploaded as standalone files rather than burned into the video.